Cher, Foreigner, Dionne Warwick inducted into Rock & Roll Hall of Fame

 Warwick arrived at the ceremony only a few days after attending a memorial to her longtime friend and collaborator, Cissy Houston, in Newark, New Jersey.
 Teyana Taylor called her “truly one of a kind” as well as telling off the teleprompter operator for not putting "Ms." before her name.
 Jennifer Hudson sang “I’ll Never Love This Way Again” and was joined by Warwick, who also sang “Walk On By.”

-She said this was the third time she was nominated.
+Warwick said this year was the third time she was nominated for the Hall.
 “I am so pleased to be here,” she said.
-“I’m just going to say this and get off the stage: Thank you, thank you, thank you.”
+“I'm just going to say this and get off the stage: Thank you, thank you, thank you.”

+Dave Chappelle helped induct A Tribe Called Quest — Q-Tip, Jarobi, Ali Shaheed Muhammad and the late Phife Dawg — the lone hip-hop group to make the cut this year.
+Chappelle said the group incorporated "jazz and soul in a way hip-hop had never seen" and they also proved you could be “cool and not necessarily gangster.”
+Queen Latifah, Busta Rhymes, Common, The Roots and De La Soul were on hand to perform a medley of Tribe hits, including “Bonita Applebum,” “Scenario” and “Can I Kick It?"

 Sammy Hagar introduced Foreigner, and thanked their fans for their tenacity to demand inclusion.
 The English-American rockers — with hits like “Cold as Ice,” and “Waiting for a Girl Like You” — topped the charts in the 1970s and ’80s but never made it into the Hall — much less a ballot — until last year, despite being eligible for more than 20 years.